ToniLipponen/TML/README.md

 This should build the project into the <b>build</b> directory.
 In the build directory there is a folder called lib, which contains the library file.
 And in the examples folder there are some small example programs.

 # Using
-Currently there are no API documentation or tutorials on how to use this library.
+Currently, there are no API documentation or tutorials on how to use this library.
 There are some VERY simple examples in the <b>examples</b> directory.
 Once this project is a bit more matured, I will take the time to document the API and make some tutorials.

 # Contributing
 If you're interested in this project, you can help us in a couple different ways.